natejd/OpenDoor/README.md

 # Open Door (CS:GO/CS:S)

-* Open's doors and keeps them open.
+* Simple plugin to open doors on the map and keep them open.